studiochampgauche/headless-react-wordpress-boilerplate/README.md

 > [!NOTE]
 >- Cache Concept works only on secure URLs.
 >- It's ok to have `Cache.put()` even if you don't need to do it, because the function will work only if the url is not on protocol `blob:`.
->- You can use wordpress Hook like `save_post` with `update_field` of ACF for update your Cache version when a post is saved
+>- You can use WordPress Hook like `save_post` with `update_field` of ACF for update your Cache version when a post is saved

 ## Hidden Possibilities